 We briefly considered just having the server accept non-fast-forward pushes, and then silently perform a merge on the server before advancing the branch.
 This would work for many cases, but it also has some important drawbacks:

-- A dev pushes commit X to the server’s master branch, but the server’s master branch actually gets updated with commit Y. If the dev remembers to immediately pull, they can get the real commit back from the server, but if they forget, then their next commit will be based on a stale commit.
+- A dev pushes commit X to the server’s main branch, but the server’s main branch actually gets updated with commit Y. If the dev remembers to immediately pull, they can get the real commit back from the server, but if they forget, then their next commit will be based on a stale commit.

 - The merge can fail, because of conflicts that can’t be auto-resolved.
 That means that sometimes your push will fail because of a merge conflict on the server.

-- And in the end, we don’t want anyone pushing to master anyway.
-This race is only one issue that needs solving, but we also want to make sure that we can maintain high quality code in master, and not just allow people to push at top speed.
+- And in the end, we don’t want anyone pushing to main anyway.
+This race is only one issue that needs solving, but we also want to make sure that we can maintain high quality code in main, and not just allow people to push at top speed.

 At first glance, this may not seem all that interesting.
 Completing a pull request is equivalent to pushing, and suffers from the same race.
 However, the code that is performing that “complete pull request” action is running on the server, and it is in an ideal position to solve the race.

-A slight detour to explain how pull requests (PR) work: when you create a PR, you specify a source branch, such as your topic branch, and a target branch, such as master.
+A slight detour to explain how pull requests (PR) work: when you create a PR, you specify a source branch, such as your topic branch, and a target branch, such as main.